unknow537/gpt-assistant/README.md

 Make sure you have Python 3.8+ installed.

 You also need to have an OpenAI API key.
-You can get one by signing up on [OpenAI](https://beta.openai.com/signup/).
+You can get one by signing up on [OpenAI](https://beta.openai.com/signup/). ( or look into "API_KEY_SETUP.md"

 ## Installation